 · NATURAL SELECTION: Can Mortal Animals Ascend to the Image of God

 · THE HIGH PLACE OF EVOLUTION: Sacrificing Scripture on the Altar of “Science.”

 · LIFE BEFORE THE FALL WAS LIFE BEFORE THE CURSE

 · SABBAT REST – PERFECTION LOST

-I will make statements like, evolution is a false religion and it should not be brought into the Bible.
+Evolution is a false religion, and it should not be brought into the Bible.
 I do not mean to imply by these statements that anyone who believes in an old earth is not saved.
-There are core beliefs that are necessary for salvation; however, it is possible for a person to fail to connect the dots between core beliefs and seemingly isolated teachings.
-Evolution, an old earth, scientific theories, etc., can become peripheral doctrines in a person’s mind while that person continues to hold tightly to the truth of the Gospel.
+There are core beliefs that are necessary for salvation; however, a person can fail to connect the dots between core beliefs and seemingly isolated teachings.
+Evolution, old earth, scientific theories, etc., can become peripheral doctrines in a person’s mind while that person continues to hold tightly to the truth of the Gospel.

-It is not my intention to question anyone’s salvation, but to prompt others to question how evolution affects the Gospel.
+It is not my intention to question anyone’s salvation but to prompt others to ask how evolution affects the Gospel.
 I would add that every Christian should be profoundly careful not to adhere to any teaching that negatively impacts the Gospel.
-Carefully consider the Humanist Manifesto with regard to Biblical teaching and then try to separate the Manifesto from evolution as evolution was first taught by Charles Darwin.
+Carefully consider the Humanist Manifesto concerning Biblical teaching and then try to separate the Manifesto from evolution as Charles Darwin first taught evolution.
 I do not believe you can!

 The Humanist Manifesto

 FIRST: Religious humanists regard the universe as self-existing and not created.